f4exb/sdrangel/Readme.md

   - `sudo zypper install cmake fftw3-devel gcc-c++ libusb-1_0-devel libqt5-qtbase-devel libQt5OpenGL-devel libqt5-qtmultimedia-devel libqt5-qttools-devel libQt5Network-devel libQt5Widgets-devel boost-devel alsa-devel pulseaudio opencv-devel`

   - Note1: if you are on Leap you will need a more recent g++ compiler so in place of `gcc-c++` use `gcc6-c++` or `gcc7-c++` then add the following in the cmake command: `-DCMAKE_C_COMPILER=/usr/bin/gcc-7 -DCMAKE_CXX_COMPILER=/usr/bin/g++-7` (for gcc 7) and then `-DCMAKE_INSTALL_PREFIX:PATH=...` for the custom install path (not `-DCMAKE_INSTALL_PREFIX=...`)
-  - Note2 for udev rules: installed udev rules for BladeRF and HackRF are targeted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
-This is not the case in openSUSE.
-To fix it you can either:
-    - make the udev rules file compatible just remove the `GROUP` parameter on all lines and change `MODE` parameter to `666`.
-    - create a `plugdev` group and add it tou your user group list: `sudo groupadd plugdev` then `sudo usermod -G plugdev -a <user>`
-  - Note3: A package has been created in openSUSE thanks to Martin, see: [sdrangel](https://build.opensuse.org/package/show/hardware:sdr/sdrangel).
+  - Note2: A package has been created in openSUSE thanks to Martin, see: [sdrangel](https://build.opensuse.org/package/show/hardware:sdr/sdrangel).
 It is based on the latest release on master branch.

 <h2>Fedora</h2>